druzy/ruby-druzy-upnp/README.md

 # Druzy::Upnp

 This is a upnp control point.
-You can search and interact with any upnp device or service.
+You can search and interact with any upnp device or service and use event

 ## Installation